Access4all/adg/pages/examples/headings/alternative-techniques/README.md

 ## Short summary

-Besides traditional headings, there exists at least one other way to label regions: a combination of HTML5 structural elements, labelled using ARIA.
+Besides traditional headings, there exists at least one other way to label regions: a combination of HTML 5 structural elements, labelled using ARIA.

 In general, the use of structural elements can be fully recommended.
 But they are no replacement of equal value for a headings outline.